 - The FBI also may be called in to investigate local and State police if there is a conflict of interest or accusations of corruption.
 National law gives them the power to investigate if anyone's "Civil Rights" are violated.
 Since one of the rights is the right to a fair trial, this automatically covers corruption or brutality.

 - Since copyright falls under federal law, the FBI puts warnings that they will raid copyright infringers and slap them with heavy fines and prison sentences on every videotape and DVD sold in America.
 How much they actually do this depends upon the entertainment industry's generous, er, campaign contributions to members of Congress this term, and, also, the scale of the violation— basically, if you make a business out of counterfeiting Blu-Rays, sooner or later the G-Men will show up.

 - As noted above, the FBI made its rep battling bank robbers and kidnappers like John Dillinger and Baby Face Nelson.
-The quantum leap forward in automotive technology in the late 20s and early 30s allowed criminals to rob or kidnap in one state and avoid prosecution by simply hotfooting it across a state line; in Bonnie and Clyde, Warren Beatty's character references this directly.
+The quantum leap forward in automotive technology in the late 20s and early 30s allowed criminals to rob or kidnap in one state and avoid prosecution by simply hotfooting it across a state line; in Bonnie and Clyde, Clyde references this directly.
 To combat this, Congress passed the Federal Kidnapping Act of 1932 (in response to the infamous Lindbergh kidnapping), and the first of several federal laws against bank robbery in 1934 (most U.S. banks are federally-insured).
 Now the FBI is automatically called in in such cases.